addianto/sitodo/docs/index.md

 -  [Fly.io][], a Platform-as-a-Service (PaaS) for deploying the Web application
    -  Install [`flyctl`](https://fly.io/docs/flyctl/) command-line tool as well

 ## License

-The learning materials in this course are licensed under Creative Commons Attribution-ShareAlike 4.0 International ([CC BY-SA 4.0](./LICENSE)).
+The learning materials in this course are licensed under Creative Commons Attribution-ShareAlike 4.0 ([CC BY-SA 4.0](./LICENSE)).
 You can reuse, modify, distribute, and do pretty much anything with the course materials as long it is allowed under the terms of the license.

 [Adoptium]: https://adoptium.net/
 [Fly.io]: https://fly.io